KristianDsmith/battle-ship-project-3/README.md

 - If the player hits a battleship, a congratulatory message is displayed.
 - If the player misses, a message indicating a miss is displayed.

+## Testing

+- I have tested the gameplay within the console of codeanywhere while building the game.
+- After deploying to Heroku i then tested the game to check it is working properly.

+## Validator Testing